evolved.io logotype

 Dennis GaidelOctober 6, 2023

-Ensuring Valid Nested Object Paths
+The Problem: Validating Nested Object Paths

-Picture a complex nested object:
+Consider a complex nested object structure:

 type NestedObjectType = {